DayneSorvisto/characteristic-function-library/README.md

 You can use the library to estimate a discrete probaility distribution also as an array.

+An array is chosen so additional tensor operations (symbolically you can represent these as einsums) can be performed at any point in thr analysis.

-This array can be fed into mathematical transformations to represent the data as algebraic objects.
+The final array can be fed into mathematical transformations between vector spaces to represent the data as algebraic objects.
 The two main representations currently are polynomials and characteristic functions.
+The later is computed using Fourier transforms.

 ## Usage